April 6, 2022 6-8-statistics-and-probability, other-seasonal

-Earth Day is a great way to interest students in how math can be used to understand the world around us.
+Earth Day is a great way to interest middle school students in how math can be used to understand the world around us.
 Today’s topic is how you can use ratios, unit rates, and data distributions for students to compare different countries’ carbon dioxide (CO2) emissions.
-With my printable Earth Day Math Activities students will engage in data analysis and conversations that inspire higher-order thinking about the environment!
+With my printable Earth Day Math Activities, middle school students can engage in data analysis and conversations that inspire higher-order thinking about the environment!

 I originally came up with this Earth Day idea when I came across a data set from the World Bank.
-In fact, the World Bank has a lot of data available that math teachers can download for projects in their classrooms.
+In fact, the World Bank has a lot of data available that math teachers can download for projects.

 Today's particular data set* includes the annual amount of CO2 emitted (in pounds) for each country, the population of each country, and its per capita income in U.S. dollars.
-The data set contains 106 countries, 23 world regions, and the world total for the year 2011, which is the most recent year available from the World Bank.
+The data set contains 106 countries, 23 world regions, and the world total for the year 2011 from the World Bank.

 Using this data set from the World Bank (available below), students will address the following key questions